 So, what are some of the best all-inclusive holiday destinations in Europe to promote a healthy mind?
 Here’s our guide…

 Ibiza is so much more than a party island.
 The often-overlooked quiet side of Ibiza provides a calm and relaxing retreat away from everyday life, perfect for re-energising body and mind.
-Here you’ll find sandy coves, secluded beaches and sunsets you’ll remember for the rest of your life.
-Cala Llonga, Puerto San Miguel, Santa Eulalia and Portinax are all excellent bases for a relaxing, all-inclusive holiday.
-They provide a mixture of bohemian vibes, classy bistros and stylish marinas, perfectly suited to those who want to take life at their own pace.
+Here you’ll find sandy coves, secluded beaches, and sunsets you’ll remember for the rest of your life.
+Cala Llonga, Puerto San Miguel, Santa Eulalia, and Portinax are all excellent bases for a relaxing, all-inclusive holiday.
+They provide a mixture of bohemian vibes, classy bistros, and stylish marinas, perfectly suited to those who want to take life at their own pace.

-Ibiza’s Old Town is a world away from the super clubs of San Antonio.
+Ibiza’s Old Town is a world away from the supper clubs of San Antonio.
 With its narrow alleyways, quaint cobblestone courtyards and old stone walls, you’ll get an authentic glimpse of what island life used to be like.
 Alternatively, you can remove yourself from Ibiza altogether with a 30-minute ferry ride to the tiny island of Formentera, which is home to some of the world’s most beautiful beaches and a relaxed, laidback vibe.

-The sunny Algarve is a favourite among UK holidaymakers, offering a diverse range of destinations that can help to relax body and mind.
+The sunny Algarve is a favorite among UK holidaymakers, offering a diverse range of destinations that can help to relax the body and mind.
 Perhaps the most well-known destinations in the Algarve are the busy resorts of Albufeira and Vilamoura, with their beautiful beaches and attractions for the kids.
 They also represent excellent value, with online travel agents like Teletext Holidays offering all-inclusive deals that start at just £169 per week.